Zasilkovna/WooCommerce/packetery/packetery_vendor/tracy/tracy/readme.md

 Installation and requirements
 -----------------------------

-The recommended way to is via Composer:
+The recommended way to is via PacketeryComposer:

 ```shell
 composer require tracy/tracy